next competition: 30 May – 4 June 2021

 Will my year 7 or year 9 students be disadvantaged?

 No. Your year 7 students are marked only against the year 7 students from other schools.
 The year 8 students are marked separately.
 The same applies for year 9 students.
+If you download the sample questions above and read the notes at the end you’ll see that in all competition questions we test student for skills in interpreting data rather than their previous knowledge.

 What if my students haven’t done history yet this year?